-Chalk the Walk will now be held on the NSW Central Coast at The Entrance from 17-20 January 2019.
+Chalk the Walk is on the NSW Central Coast at The Entrance from 17-20 January 2019.

 We are looking for up to 20 artists (18 years and over) to bring the street alive with colour.
 You will be given the opportunity to attend a 2 hour workshop with master 3D artist, Anton Pulvirenti, followed by a day to create your own masterpiece based on the theme ‘Coastal living’ at Waterfront Plaza, The Entrance.

 No previous experience with chalk is necessary – all levels of experience welcome!